About This Project

 Here is a selfie photo of me, Donald Niebyl, that I took of myself in front of the "Broken Wing" monument at Šumarice Memorial Park in Kragujevac, Serbia

-Within this ambitious website, my aim is to create the definitive destination on the internet to not only view photos of the anti-fascist monuments of the former-Yugoslavia, but I also aim for it to be a place to learn about their history, their meaning, their current condition and exactly how to find them.
+Within this ambitious website, I aim to create the definitive destination on the internet to not only view photos of the anti-fascist monuments of the former-Yugoslavia, but I also aim for it to be a place to learn about their history, their meaning, their current condition and exactly how to find them.
 Within each spomenik profile page, I include a compilation of photographs I took of each monument, the translations I made of their inscriptions, the stories I uncovered and the symbolic messages I deciphered.
 I hope you find exploring this website as enjoyable and as fascinating as I did assembling it for you!
 Feel free to message me with any feedback, advice, comments or additional information/data/photographs you feel might be helpful to me!
 Use the below links to continue your exploration of this website and of the spomeniks.